nearform/optic/README.md

 Optic is an app that helps you securely generate OTP tokens for 2FA protected npm accounts.
 It allows auto-publish npm packages using CI.

+This repository contains the backend API for the application.
+Unless you're here on purpose, you're probably looking for the [GitHub action](https://github.com/nearform/optic-release-automation-action) or the [mobile application](https://github.com/nearform/optic-expo).

 ## Prerequisites
 1. [firebase]
    1. Create an account